isabella232/azure-terraform-demos/poc_application_gateway_waf_ssl/README.md

 nslookup -type=txt zipweb.xyz
 ```

-If you have an answer like the one below that contains the txt record created by the 1st steps you can run a terraform to create the resourses and configure the TLS certificate.
+If you have an answer like the one below that contains the txt record created by the 1st step you can run a terraform to create the resourses and configure the TLS certificate.
 **If you do not wait the DNS propagation you will have an error in the next step since Lets Encript will do a dns challenge and it will fail**
 ```bash
 Server:  UnKnown